billstclair/elm-websocket-framework/README.md

 A websocket-based client/server framework written almost entirely in Elm.

+This package is the client side.
+The server side is in [billstclair/elm-websocket-framework-server](http://package.elm-lang.org/packages/billstclair/elm-websocket-framework-server/latest).

 You design your protocol, write JSON encoders and decoders for it, the server logic to use it to transform state, and the client logic to provide a user interface, and this package does the rest.

 The server side depends on [Node.js](https://nodejs.org/) and [RGBboy/websocket-server](http://package.elm-lang.org/packages/RGBboy/websocket-server/latest).